DensityCo/structure/README.md

 * Bundle ready!
 * Serving "./dist" at http://127.0.0.1:8080
 ```

+4. *BONUS: add a `start` script in your package.json file that runs the build script: `"start": "node structure.js"`*

 ## Transpiler/bundler Build System
 Structure has scripts to set up and run each step in the build process.
 Right now it uses the TypeScript compiler API to transpile and watch, and webpack's API to bundle.
 An alternate transpiler module uses the Babel API instead of TypeScript.
 An alternate bundler module uses browserify instead of webpack.
 The reason for using these APIs directly is that we get "fast" compilation for development by keeping the compilers in memory.